ktsn/vuex-strong-cache/README.md

 ## What is this?

-This library allows you to cache the result of function that returns a getter.
+This library allows you to cache the result of function that returned by a getter.
 In other words, even if you write like the following getter, the final result will be cached as same as a normal getter result.

 ```js
 getters: {